ibm-cloud-docs/satellite/cli-reference.md

 **Example:**
 ```
-ibmcloud sat config configuration rm --configuration myapp_prod
+ibmcloud sat config rm --config myapp_prod
 ```
 {: pre}

 <br />

-### `ibmcloud sat config configuration version create`
+### `ibmcloud sat config version create`
 {: #cli-config-configuration-version-create}

 Add a Kubernetes resource definition as a version to your {{site.data.keyword.satelliteshort}} configuration.
-You can later use the [`ibmcloud sat config subscription create`](/docs/satellite?topic=satellite-satellite-cli-reference#cli-config-subscription-create) command to specify the clusters where you want to deploy the version.
+You can later use the [`ibmcloud sat subscription create`](/docs/satellite?topic=satellite-satellite-cli-reference#cli-config-subscription-create) command to specify the clusters where you want to deploy the version.
 {: shortdesc}

 ```
-ibmcloud sat config configuration version create --name NAME --read-config FILEPATH --configuration CONFIGURATION --type TYPE [--description DESCRIPTION] [-q]
+ibmcloud sat config version create --name NAME --read-config FILEPATH --config CONFIG --file-format TYPE [--description DESCRIPTION] [-q]
 ```
 {: pre}